Due Date: Monday November 28th, 10:00am

 - Your Name_Film Title

-You will be asked for the following information: Class (BA Capstone, BFA, MFA, etc.), section number (if applicable), film title, resolution, aspect ratio, frame rate, audio Sample rate (kHz), audio format (Stereo, Mono, or 5.1?)
+You will be asked for the following information: Class (BA Capstone, BFA, MFA, etc.), section number (if applicable), film title, resolution, aspect ratio, frame rate, audio Sample rate (kHz), audio format (Stereo, Mono, or 5.1?), and preferred QC time

 How to submit

 Be sure to follow our submission format guidelines and fill out the submission form linked above.

 Upload your file to Google Drive and share it with us at email@example.com

 Please be aware that this upload could take a significant amount of time based on your file size and internet speed.
 We advise uploading the night before to ensure your upload is finished before the 10:00am deadlines.

 Prior to your deadline, the post team will have computers set up in the DPL (8th floor of Ansin) where students can copy their submission files to the server from 9:00am and 5:00pm.